Wolfcast/BrowserDetection/README.md

   * Lynx
   * Mozilla
   * MSN TV
-  * MSNBot
   * Netscape
   * Nokia Browser
-  * Opera 4.02 - 58+
+  * Opera 4.02 - 66+
   * Opera Mini
   * Opera Mobile
   * Phoenix
-  * Safari 1 - 12+
+  * Safari 1 - 13+
   * Samsung Internet
   * UC Browser

+You can also easily add custom rules to support other browsers not natively supported!

+Natively detects the following robots:

+  * Bingbot
+  * Googlebot
+  * MSNBot
   * W3C Validator
   * Yahoo!
 Multimedia
   * Yahoo!
 Slurp

-You can also easily add custom rules to support other browsers not natively supported!
+You can also easily add custom rules to support other robots not natively supported!

 Natively detects the following platforms:
   * Android